shakamaran/nproan/readme.txt

 TODO:
 Prio:
+- make roan_steps work; thre step classes should work. and write one function that just calculates all
 - bad slopes should be ignored in the fitting in the offnoi step
 - add infos to plots